Posts

 Image

 Once the International Searching Authority (ISA) of the United States Patent and Trademark Office (USPTO) has determined that my international patent application "Full-surface detached vorticity method and system for solving fluid dynamics" (WO/2024/136634) , under the Patent Cooperation Treaty (PCT), meets all three criteria for patentability ( novelty, inventive step, and industrial applicability ), it will be time to make an open offer to exploit such an invention (in the prosecution phase) through a Patent Licensing Agreement (PLA).
-Fig. 1 The generation of vorticity on surfaces is a purely invisicid mechanism (Morton, 1984 and Terrington et al., 2022).
+Fig. 1 The generation of vorticity on surfaces is a purely inviscid mechanism (Morton, 1984, and Terrington et al., 2022).
 This time I will not write about the technical aspects of the patent (or how wonderful it is! ), since I did that in a previous post: More patents, less papers (librepenzzzador.blogspot.com) .
 Now, I want to focus on my business proposal.
 Since I have some experience as an entrepreneur in engineering ( www. chuteshiut .co

 An "absurd" numerical method that actually works!